vinsco30/drone-bringup/README.md

 GZ simulator into the PX4 vehicle odometry in emulating a visual inertial odometry system.
 Additionally it publishes tf transformation between odom_ned and base_link_frd.

+## Check the transformation and compare with Mavros

+## TODO: explain about TF tree construction